machinetranslate/machinetranslate.org/events/machine-translation-meetup-2.md

   - Influence from advocacy groups

-<h3>Are your approaches also applicable to historical languages, to dead languages, which are mostly “very low-resource”?</h3>
+<h3>Are your approaches also applicable to historical / dead languages, which are mostly “very low-resource”?</h3>

 <h4>Francisco Guzman</h4>